chrisgurney/things2md/README.md

 ```
 --debug             If set will show script debug information
 --format {import}   Format mode.
 Import: Outputs tasks as headings, notes as body text, subtasks as bullets.
+--gcallinks         If provided, appends links to create a Google calendar event for the task.
 --groupby {date,project}
                     How to group the tasks
 --orderby {date,index,project}